 Not a medical requirement but a vital add-on to wellness:

 People are readily accepting this holistic approach because it is non-invasive and does not compulsorily demand body movements.
+It also gives immediate results.
 You can get it anywhere according to your preference.
 Just by lying on a well-cushioned lounger or ergonomically-designed chair keeping your ears open, you can get that fresh dose of rejuvenation.